suspex0/ProxyJect/README.md

 ### Special feature
 - Proxy stub dll file has string encryption to prevent any string based detection vectors
-- OpenProcess is manualy imported so Anti-Virus and/or Ani-Cheats see the api call not so easy
+- OpenProcess function is manualy imported to hide windows-api call

 ### To-do list
 ~ will be worked on in this order :wink: ~